What is Smallstep?

 Claiming device identity should be as substantiated as declaring one's citizenship.
 Just as one must provide a passport, attested and signed by their nation's government to prove their citizenship, a device should also offer some form of attestation to establish its identity.

-Take the SCEP enrolment process ubiquitously employed by MDM platforms.
+Take the SCEP enrollment process ubiquitously employed by MDM platforms.

 The Simple Certificate Enrollment Protocol (SCEP) [RFC 8894] simplifies the process of issuing certificates to devices and 'verifying their identity' on a network.
 The process starts with an employee initiating enrollment through authentication with an MDM agent or link.
 The employee's device then receives a SCEP payload.
 This payload contains enrollment instructions, a SCEP server URL, and a challenge password, which the device then uses to obtain a certificate from the organisation's Certificate Authority (CA).